A telephone support line is available seven days a week from 10am to 4pm. It is confidential and staffed by past patients.

 We provide advice in the way that suits you the best.
 We respond to emails.
 We take and make telephone calls.
 We visit you on the ward.
 We meet for a coffee at a convenient location.
 If you choose, we'll also visit you at home.

-This website has been built with the intention of giving free information as well as moral and emotional support for anyone affected by oesophageal or stomach cancer.
+This website has been built with the intention of giving free information as well as moral and emotional support to anyone affected by oesophageal or stomach cancer (cancer of the oesophagus or gastric cancer).

 This advice is drawn from former patients and members of OOSO who have experienced the treatment and operation associated with our types of cancer.
 None of the information offered is to be considered health information and does not intend to replace any help and advice you receive from any of your medical advisors.